 Do Egalitarian Societies even exist today?

-A fact that human beings by nature are selfish and greedy, the existence of a truly egalitarian society is next to impossible.
-Today, all the existing societies are ridden with inequalities on the basis of religions, gender, races, color, caste, socioeconomic status, etc.
+Because human beings by nature are selfish and greedy, the existence of a truly egalitarian society is next to impossible.
+Today, all the existing societies are ridden with inequalities on the basis of religion, gender, race, color, caste, socioeconomic status, etc.

 Furthermore, through the historical records, we find that there have always been gender inequalities in societies to some degree as women have always been oppressed throughout history.
 So finding a perfectly egalitarian society historically is also impossible.

-However, if ever an egalitarian society to some degree has existed; it was Hunting and Gathering Societies.
-These were the primitive societies where regardless of gender and age; members were occupied in the same work and roles.
+However, if ever an egalitarian society to some degree has existed; it was the Hunting and Gathering Societies.
+These were primitive societies where regardless of gender and age; members were occupied with the same work and roles.
 They had equal access to resources, wealth, and power.
 No member was dependent on the other for food or goods.